Stammering and stuttering Hypnotherapy, stammering and Stuttering are types of speech disorder that negatively affects the normal flow of speech.

 Stuttering or stammering in children

-Stammering and stuttering Hypnotherapy – In children between the ages of two and five, stammering or stuttering is relatively common.
+Stammering and stuttering Hypnotherapy – In children between the ages of two and five, stammering or stuttering is relatively standard.
 It is in these years that we learn to talk.
-Stammering or stuttering in children may last for short periods usually weeks or months, but most children will grow out of it.
+Stammering or stuttering in children may last for short periods, usually weeks or months, but most children will grow out of it.

-If the stammer or stutter is frequent and seems to be getting worse, it may be worth consulting your GP.
-If your child has their stammer or stutter when they start school, they are likely to become more aware of it.
+If the stammer or stutter is frequent and seems to be getting worse, it may be worth consulting a GP.
+If a child has their stammer or stutter when they start school, they are likely to become more aware of it.
 This can lead to stress and low self-esteem and sadly may result in bullying from other children.

-In these circumstances speak to your child’s teacher and enlist their support to help stop the bullying.
+In these circumstances speak to the child’s teacher and enlist their support to help stop the bullying.
 Being bullied for stammering or stuttering can make the problem worse as anxiety surrounding talking begins.

-If your child has a stammer or stutter, try the following methods to raise their self-esteem when talking:
+If a child has a stammer or stutter, try the following methods to raise their self-esteem when talking:

-- Make talking fun and relaxed, don’t demand your child speaks ‘properly’ at all times.
+- Make talking fun and relaxed, don’t demand the child speaks ‘properly’ at all times.

-- Avoid correcting and criticising, this may make your child more self-conscious.
+- Avoid correcting and criticising; this may make the child more self-conscious.

-- Don’t ask too many questions, children will speak more freely when discussing their own ideas.
+- Don’t ask too many questions, children will speak more freely when discussing their ideas.

-- Keep your home calm and relaxed as, a relaxed home atmosphere encourages a calm state of mind.
+- Keep the home calm and relaxed as a relaxed home atmosphere encourages a quiet state of mind.

-- Speak slowly and clearly when talking to them, this will help them copy your speaking style.
+- Speak slowly and clearly when talking to them; this will help them copy the speaking style.

-Describing stammering or stuttering as ‘wrong’ or ‘bad’ in childhood can and often will cause your child to encounter speaking problems in adult life.
-Therefore the best thing you can do is be nurturing, caring and accepting of the way they speak.
+Describing stammering or stuttering as ‘wrong’ or ‘bad’ in childhood can and often will cause the child to encounter speaking problems in adult life.
+Therefore the best thing to do is be nurturing, caring and accepting of the way they speak.